laallein/origamIM/README.md

 ## Data

-The dataset can be found in the `data_folds/fold_1` folder, which contains the train/validation/test splits as used in the paper.
+The dataset can be found in the `data_folds/fold_1` folder, which contains the train/validation/test splits we suggest for developing computational systems.
 The full dataset can be simply obtained by combining the three splits.
 The splits were sampled by title_id to ensure that there is no overlap in blog posts between the three splits.

 The dataset schema is given in detail [below](#dataset-format)